 Duration

 The Activity shall commence on 1 February 2019 and shall, subject to the continued validity of the MoU, be completed no later than 31 January 2020, it being understood that this Addendum shall also cover any activities related to its subject-matter executed by the Parties prior to its entry into force.
+The duration of the present Addendum can be automatically extended for one extra year (thus until 31 January 2021) upon agreement by the Parties.

 Each Party’s contribution